 c.
 Use Microsoft Access software to create a query, form, and report with 70% accuracy.

 - Upon completion of the course, students will be able to understand concepts related to hardware, software, network, security, ethics and privacy with 70% accuracy.

-The class is conducted through an educational environment called Blackboard.
-It can be accessed through this specific web address: http://cypresscollege.blackboard.com/.
+The class is conducted through an educational environment called Canvas.
+It can be accessed through this specific web address: cypresscollege.instructure.com

 When you first enter the site you will see the Announcements page.
 Here you will find instructions about how to proceed.

 The successful online student is independent, self-motivated, willing to learn in isolation, willing to ask questions as soon as questions arise, good with written instructions, good at expressing himself in writing, aware of technology as a convenience and a barrier.

 Students are expected to abide by ethical standards in preparing and presenting material which demonstrates their level of knowledge and which is used to determine grades.
 Such standards are founded on basic concepts of integrity and honesty.
 The policy can be found in the Cypress College Catalog.
 Each student is expected to do his own work.
 Copying or submitting work not your own may result in failure and dismissal from this class.
 Also you can go to the Cypress College website and find the Academic Honesty Policy.